-- Removal of the term 'International' from the title; - The addition of a Scope and Application section in APES 110; - Requirement paragraphs in APES 110 are in bold-type font; - APES 110 generally refers to Members whereas the IESBA Code refers to professional accountants; - Defined terms are in title case in APES 110; - The addition of paragraphs and definitions prefixed as AUST in APES 110.
-The additional definitions are of AASB, Administration, AUASB, Auditing and Assurance Standards, Australian Accounting Standards, Member, Professional Bodies and Professional Standards; - APES 110 tailors the following IESBA defined terms to the Australian environment: Assurance Engagement, Audit Engagement, Director or Officer, Engagement Team, Financial Statements, Firm, Member in Public Practice, and Review Engagement; - The definition of Engagement Team in APES 110 does not exclude individuals within the client's internal audit function who provide direct assistance on an Audit Engagement as the AUASB has prohibited the use of direct assistance in Auditing and Assurance Standard ASA 610 Using the Work of Internal Auditors (November 2013); - APES 110 uses the term 'NOCLAR' whereas the IESBA Code refers to 'non-compliance'; - APES 110 includes additional text in the section heading of Part 2 to indicate that the section includes employment relationships of Members in Public Practice; - Enhancing the clarity of provisions in Sections 320 and 360 by replacing some of the references to the Proposed Accountant, Existing Accountant or Predecessor Accountant with the term Member in Public Practice; and - Paragraph AUST R400.8.1 in APES 110 mandates Firms to determine whether additional entities are Public Interest Entities.
+- The title of APES 110 does not include the term 'International'; - The addition of a Scope and Application section in APES 110; - Requirement paragraphs in APES 110 are in bold-type font; - APES 110 generally refers to Members whereas the IESBA Code refers to professional accountants; - Defined terms are in title case in APES 110; - The addition of definitions prefixed as AUST in APES 110.
+The additional definitions are of AASB, Administration, AUASB, Auditing and Assurance Standards, Australian Accounting Standards, Member, Professional Bodies and Professional Standards; - The addition of paragraphs prefixed as AUST are to deal with applicable Australian laws and regulations, Australian Accounting Standards, Auditing and Assurance Standards, Accounting Professional & Ethical Standards, or to address specific matters in the Australian environment; - APES 110 tailors the following IESBA defined terms to the Australian environment: Assurance Engagement, Audit Engagement, Director or Officer, Engagement Team, Financial Statements, Firm, Member in Public Practice, Public Interest Entity, and Review Engagement; - The definition of Engagement Team in APES 110 does not exclude individuals within the client's internal audit function who provide direct assistance on an Audit Engagement as the AUASB has prohibited the use of direct assistance in Auditing and Assurance Standard ASA 610 Using the Work of Internal Auditors (November 2013); - APES 110 uses the term 'NOCLAR' whereas the IESBA Code refers to 'non-compliance'; - APES 110 includes additional text in the section heading of Part 2 to indicate that the section includes employment relationships of Members in Public Practice; - Enhancing the clarity of provisions in Sections 320 and 360 by replacing some of the references to the Proposed Accountant, Existing Accountant or Predecessor Accountant with the term Member in Public Practice in APES 110; and - Paragraph AUST R400.8.1 in APES 110 mandates Firms to determine whether additional entities are Public Interest Entities.